thephpleague/period/docs/4.0/instantiation.md

 - `$datepoint`: The datepoint is truncated so that the duration starts at midnight according to the timezone at the beginning of the given datetime period.

-<p class="message-warning">Because we are using PHP's parser, values exceeding ranges will be added to their parent values.</p>

 ~~~php
 function League\Period\second(mixed $datepoint): Period
 function League\Period\minute(mixed $datepoint): Period